lorefnon/corealis/README.md

 ## Setting up development environment

-- PostgreSQL is the only supported database (Default settings work out of the box with [Postgres.app](http://postgresapp.com/))
+- PostgreSQL is the only supported database currently (Default settings work out of the box with [Postgres.app](http://postgresapp.com/))

 ## Credits